Securely Access and Manage Docker Container Registries

 Docker Manifest Lists Support

-Access multiplatform images under a single tag, supporting diverse architectures without additional complexity.
+Access multi-platform images under a single tag, supporting diverse architectures without additional complexity.

 Extensive Client Compatibility